Krazete/sgmcard/README.md

 I decided to add support for animated GIFs due to some memes that Budget posted in the Skullgirls Discord server.
 It took an entire day and mostly involved a struggle with asynchronicity and promises.
 -->

+# Skullgirls Mobile Guild Logo Maker

+A much simpler tool recreating the Skullgirls Mobile guild logo creation menu.

+This spinoff page was made after guilds were released in version 8.0.0.